antmicro/topwrap/docs/source/description_files.md

   - `mode` \- `manager`, `subordinate` or `unspecified`.
 When generating ports, the mode is used to determine the direction of the port. `unspecified` behaves the same as `manager`.
 When doing inference, all newly created interfaces have their `type` set to `unspecified`.
   - `size` \- the optional field that is only used when `mode` is `subordinate`, it is used when there is an instance of this module specified in `address_maps` in the design YAML.
   - `signals` \- a list of signals mapped to ports.
 Signals from the interface definition need to be mapped to ports in the HDL module.
+- `types` \- structure type definitions used by signals (described below in more detail)
+  - `members` \- member fields of a struct type

 ### Signals